Weather forecast for the Emirates tomorrow

-The National Center of Meteorology expects that the weather tomorrow will be fair to partly cloudy at times, with the possibility of some cumulus clouds forming in the afternoon in the east, and temperatures tend to drop, and humid at night and Monday morning, with a chance of mist or light fog forming in some inland and coastal areas.
+The National Center of Meteorology expects that the weather tomorrow will be generally fair and partly cloudy at times, with a chance of some cumulonimbus clouds forming in the east, which may be accompanied by rain in the afternoon, and humid at night and Sunday morning, with the possibility of fog or light fog forming in some western areas.

-Winds are light to moderate speed.
-It will be northwesterly to southeasterly, with speeds ranging between 10 and 20 km/h, reaching 30 km/h.
+Winds are light to moderate speed, sometimes active, stirring up dust.
+The wind movement will be southeasterly to northeasterly, with speeds ranging between 10 and 20 km/h, reaching 40 km/h.

 #Weather #forecast #Emirates #tomorrow